-West Tisbury Poet Laureate Justen Ahren leads this week long writing workshop and retreat in the ancient hill town of Orvieto, Italy.
-Cultivate a daily writing practice, learn to access and utilize your creative abundance, and devote yourself to the language and images that are waiting within to infuse your writing with vitality and beauty.
+West Tisbury Poet Laureate Justen Ahren leads this week-long writing workshop and retreat in the ancient hill town of Orvieto, Italy.
+Learn to cultivate a daily writing practice, access your creative abundance, and ‘do work’ on the language and images imprisoned within you to infuse your writing with vitality, beauty and honesty.

 I have been writing for thirty years.
 But only in the last 10 have I found joy and connection through writing, and ultimately writing success.
 It is no mystery how and why this has happened–when I devoted myself to writing daily, a practice akin to devotion, the gifts began.